djonikaitis/look6/README.md

     if (~isempty (macaddress) && sum(macaddress==[YOUR MAC ADDRESS])==6) || ...
         (isfield (settings, 'exp_setup') && strcmp(settings.exp_setup, 'guest setup'))

 Next, modify path definitions.
-Reasoning is very simple: "look6" is experiment name, and question is where are you storing folder "look6"?
+Reasoning is very simple: "look6" is experiment name, and question is where are you storing folder "look6" that contains different subfolders "experiment", "analysis", "data".

     % "analysis" code is stored in:
     settings.path_baseline_code = sprintf('~/proj/experiments/');

-"baseline_code" refers to where folder "experiments" is stored.
-For example, it could be for you in your
+"baseline_code" refers to where folder "look6/experiment" is stored.
+In my case it is in directory '~/proj/experiments/look6/experiment'.
+As you see, settings.path_baseline_code specifies just short directory - '~/proj/experiments/', without adding 'look6/experiment'.
+This is always taken care of automatically and all following directions have to be short.

     settings.path_baseline_figures = sprintf('~/Dropbox/Experiments/');

+"baseline_figures" is where output of all analysis is stored.
+In my case its in dropbox, for easy sharing.
+Modify where you want "look6/figures" to get stored.

     % "Experiments_data" folder with eyelink and psychtoolbox data: settings.path_baseline_data = sprintf('~/proj/experiments_data/');

+"baseline_data" is again stored in computer, to save dropbox space.
+Thus full path is '~/proj/experiments_data/look6/data'.
+Modify it according to your setup.

     % "Experiments_data" folder, with plexon data:
     % (might differ from other psychtoolbox data folder due to large plexon file sizes) settings.path_baseline_plexon = sprintf('~/proj/experiments_data/');

+In some cases you might wanna store plexon data separately, as files are massive.
+However, you dont need change this, as I won't provide any raw plexon data.

     % Path to plexon toolbox
     settings.path_plexon_toolbox = '~/Dropbox/MatlabToolbox/PlexonMatlabOfflineFiles/';

+No need to modify this, as no access to raw plexon data provided.

     % Path to server to download data settings.path_baseline_server = '/Volumes/tirin/data/RigE/Experiments_data/';

-"look6" folder with all figures is stored in the path '~/Dropbox/Experiments/', whereas all data is stored in the path '~/proj/experiments_data/'.
-I could store all data on dropbox, but I don't have enough space there, thus data is stored under separate path.
-Edit the fields "settings.path_" to match your computer.
-Also, I use mac address to access each setup without changing the code (variable "macaddress").
-For this you find your mac address, and correspondingly edit the code.
-Alternatively, you could also name your setup and access it as a settings part.
-For example, if you want to call your setup 'guest_setup',
+No access to server provided either.

+So if you modified your paths, we are good to go!